tutoriel étui à couteau en cuir

 leather knife case

-Then work the loop to be able to hang the case on your belt.
-The loop measures approximately 20 cm in length and at the widest point 3.5 cm in width.
-The width of the loop is to be defined according to the thickness of the blade (so as not to interfere with the sewing).
+Next, work the loop to be able to hang the sheath on your belt.
+The loop measures approximately 20 cm in length and at its widest point 3.5 cm in width.
+The width of the loop should be determined according to the thickness of the blade (so as not to interfere with the sewing).

 leather knife case